|General Information||Syllabus||HW Assignments||WeBWorK Login|

 On exams, you may not give or receive help from anyone.
 Exams in this course are closed book, and no notes, calculators or other electronic devices are permitted.

 Students with disabilities who will be taking this course and may need disability-related classroom and/or exam accommodations are encouraged to make an appointment to see the instructor as soon as possible.
-They should also stop by Student Accessibility Services in Baker-Berry to register for support services.
+Also, they should stop by Student Accessibility Services in Collis Center to register for support services.

 Students who expect to need schedule adjustments for religious reasons should see the instructor as soon as possible.